Freight Shipping from Las Vegas to Philadelphia

 How much does it cost to ship freight from Las Vegas to Philadelphia?

-Full truckload (FTL) rates from Las Vegas, NV to Philadelphia, PA currently range from $6,072-$7,484 for a standard dry van load over the 2,824-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Philadelphia, PA currently range $6,072-$7,484 (roughly $2.17-$2.66 per mile over 2,824 miles).
 LTL shipments typically cost $1,753-$2,800 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Philadelphia?